thomasp85/patchwork/README.md

 ## Installation

-You can install patchwork from github with:
+You can install patchwork from CRAN using `install.packages('patchwork')`.
+Alternatively you can grab the development version from github using devtools:

 ``` r
 # install.packages("devtools")